Dynamical systems approach to stellar modelling in $f(G, B)$ gravity: Introduction

-Other notable alternatives include $f(R)$ theory which suffers from being haunted by ghosts of the theory in the form of fourth order derivatives \cite{Nojiri2007,Sotiriou2010,DeFelice2010}.
-The triad $f(R, T)$ \cite{Harko2011}, Rastall gravity \cite{Rastall1972} and unimodular theory \cite{HansrajEllis1} are basically equivalent to general relativity in a geometric sense and have the disadvantage of displaying non-conservation of energy momentum.
+Other notable alternatives include $f(R)$ theory which suffers from being haunted by ghosts of the theory in the form of fourth order derivatives~\cite{Nojiri2007,Sotiriou2010,DeFelice2010}.
+The three theories $f(R, T)$~\cite{Harko2011}, Rastall gravity~\cite{Rastall1972} and unimodular theory~\cite{HansrajEllis1} are basically equivalent to general relativity in a geometric sense and have the disadvantage of displaying non-conservation of energy momentum.
 The recent concept of non-metricity in the form of $f(Q)$ theory shows little promise as it is only consistent for the linear case and consequently it gives identical results to general relativity.
-Most of these ideas have proved successful in explaining the universe's accelerated expansion however they include their own weaknesses.
-Most notably amongst higher than linear orders of $f(R)$ and $f(G)$ gravity is the inability to yield suitable astrophyical models even of the most elementary perfect fluid type.
-Compact star models are possible however to facilitate such requires identifying higher order derivative terms originating from the geometric structure with the matter content thereby giving unfamiliar fluid distributions.
+Most of these ideas have proved successful in explaining the universe's accelerated expansion, however, they include their own weaknesses.
+Most notably amongst higher than linear orders of $f(R)$ and $f(\mathcal{G})$ gravity is the inability to yield suitable astrophysical models even of the most elementary perfect fluid type.
+Compact star models are possible, however to facilitate such requires identifying higher order derivative terms originating from the geometric structure with the matter content thereby giving unfamiliar fluid distributions.
 Physically reasonable models with an equation of state are extremely difficult to obtain.

-Boehmer and Jensko \cite{BJ} put forth a proposal to unify classes of modified gravity theories by considering the impact of the boundary terms in the decomposition of the Ricci scalar.
-They noted that metric-affine theories admit various other formulations such as teleparallel equivalent of general relativity (TEGR) \cite{Maluf2013} in which case the action of the theory is Lorentz invariant up to a boundary term.
+In~\cite{BJ} a proposal was put forth to unify classes of modified gravity theories by considering the impact of the boundary terms in the decomposition of the Ricci scalar.
+They noted that metric-affine theories admit various other formulations such as teleparallel equivalent of general relativity (TEGR)~\cite{Maluf2013} in which case the action of the theory is Lorentz invariant up to a boundary term.
 This is also the case for the Einstein-Hilbert action of general relativity.
-The highly studied $f(R)$ \cite{Starobinsky} theory is invariant under Lorentz and diffeomorphism transformations but has the drawback of generating fourth order differential equations as remarked earlier.
-Boehmer and Jensko \cite{BJ} proposed that if the Ricci scalar were to be separated into bulk and boundary terms then a theory yielding up to second order derivatives would emerge by considering only the bulk terms in the action.
+The highly studied $f(R)$~\cite{Starobinsky} theory is invariant under Lorentz and diffeomorphism transformations but has the drawback of generating fourth order differential equations as remarked earlier.
+B\"ohmer and Jensko~\cite{BJ} proposed that if the Ricci scalar were to be separated into bulk and boundary terms then a theory yielding up to second order derivatives would emerge by considering only the bulk terms in the action.